If you don't yet have an account with ProSolutions Training, please fill in your first and last name (as you would like them

 When a child is in the water, he or she must be constantly supervised.
-Irreversible brain damage can occur within as few as four to six minutes of being underwater, according to Parents magazine, and that's when the child can be revived.
+Irreversible brain damage can occur within as few as four to six minutes of being underwater, according to 411 Pediatrics, and that's when the child can be revived.
 Active supervision is critical because drowning incidents usually don't involve splashing and yelling.

 "Drowning is quick and silent," Dr. Martin Eichelberger, president and CEO of Safe Kids told Parents magazine.
 "Young kids rarely make a big splash, thrash around, or scream for help like you see on TV.
 They usually fall in head first and sink to the bottom like a rock."